Il patriota

 Modern snare drums.
 D

-In the battle scene at the courthouse, Martin is clearly seen (from behind) throwing his pistol to [...]
+In the battle scene at the courthouse, Martin is clearly seen (from behind) throwing his pistol to t [...]
 D

 Cannon rounds are shown exploding in fireballs.
 Even if the cannons are howitzers, the rounds still [...]
 D